Making your own split letter monogram may seem a bit tricky to start off with, but I assure you, it’s really easy!

 2. Create First (Fatter) Rectangle

-Use the shape tool to make a square.
-Change the square to a rectangle by clicking the lock symbol in the bottom left corner of the square and unlocking it.
-Make this rectangle as long as you like, depending on how you would like your design to look, and your particular letter of the alphabet.
+Make the rectangle as long as you like, depending on how you would like your design to look, and your particular letter of the alphabet.

 Next, select the rectangle, hold down ‘ctrl’, and select the letter (or just click select all).
-Click ‘align’ and then ‘center horizontally’, and ‘center vertically’.
+Click the ‘align’ tab at the top of the canvas, and then choose ‘center horizontally’, and ‘center vertically’.

 3. Create Second (Thinner) Rectangle